sylveon/member_thunk/README.md

 # member_thunk

+This project is still a huge work in progress.
+There's some barebones documentation below, more will be coming as I work on it.

 ## Custom heap

 To implement features such as W^X and Control Flow Guard, member_thunk implements its own heap.
 There is a built-in default heap for user convenience, but it can be disabled by defining `MEMBER_THUNK_DISABLE_DEFAULT_HEAP`.
 The API is fairly simple: